NikhilMath/LocalLogan/README.md

 ## Installation

 1. Clone the repository.
-2. Since it is all Vanilla and Bootstrap, no need to download any dependencies.
+2. Since it is all Vanilla and Bootstrap 5.3, no need to download any dependencies.

 ## Contributing